microman007/CaGS-AP/README.md

 ## ⚖ License

 This project is released under the **MIT License**.
-You are free to use, modify, and distribute with citation.
+You are free to use, modify, and distribute this software with appropriate citation.

 ---

 ## 🧪 Intended Use

 This tool is developed **for academic research & drug discovery workflow support**.
-It does not replace experimental validation.
+It is not intended for clinical or diagnostic use.
+Experimental validation is essential.

 ---